 The technology also creates employment in rural areas where work can be much needed.

-Is Enough Biogas Being Made to make a Difference?
+But Is Enough Biogas Being Made to Make a Difference?

 Yes.
-Billions of cubic meters of biomethane from biogas are already being produced on a yearly basis.
+Billions of cubic meters of biomethane from biogas are already being produced every year.

 In 2013, energy generation from anaerobic digesters on livestock farms was approximately 840 million kWh equivalent.
 That's from the US alone, and the US isn't even a leading player in biogas production.
 In fact, GHG reductions in 2013 from livestock anaerobic digester projects, just in the US, were equivalent to the consumption of 284 million gallons of gasoline.
 That's enough to fill nearly 33,500 gas tanker trucks! via epa.gov